phenriot/BloodPaTH/README.md

 ## Introduction <a href="README.md"> <img src="https://github.com/phenriot/BloodPaTH/blob/main/Other/BloodPaTH_logo.png" align="right" width="150"/> </a>

-The *BloodPaTh* package is a tool allowing the investigation of bloodborne pathogens transmission within healthcare settings using longitudinal prospective data.
+The *BloodPaTh* package is a C++ coded tool allowing the investigation of bloodborne pathogens transmission within healthcare settings using longitudinal prospective data.
 This agent-based model reproduces : </br>
 * **i.** geographical movements of patients between wards within the hospital, </br>
 * **ii.** the medical devices dynamics (contamination, use and reuse of devices as well as the variation of sterile devices availability), and </br>
 * **iii.** the epidemic dynamics of transmission for patients undergoing different types of invasive procedures (following a SEI model). </br> </br>